 We are the largest American studies department in Europe and carry out ambitious and internationally recognised research in the fields of American studies, Canadian studies, American literature, history, culture, and politics.
 Research focuses on both North America itself and on America in the global context.

 We were the highest ranked American Studies department in the country for research power, intensity and impact in the Research Excellence Framework (REF2014), a national assessment of British universities' research.
-94% of our research activity was recognized as work of international standing, with 73% as world-leading or internationally excellent.
+94% of our research activity was recognised as work of international standing, with 73% as world-leading or internationally excellent.
 In terms of its impact, 100% of our research was assessed as world-leading or internationally excellent.